By Adam Eichen and Equal Citizens Summer 2018 Interns

 Giselle: “Next semester at Columbia, I definitely plan to incorporate all that I have learned this summer at Equal Citizens into our work at the Eric Holder Initiative, particularly regarding how digital media can be used to spread awareness on political issues.
 As I plan to attend law school, I hope to bring my passion for protecting democracy into the courtroom as a lawyer that fights for justice reform.
 As a member of the Latinx community, I also plan to ensure that the conversation about democracy reform is one that is actively discussed by marginalized groups.”

 Emmett: “My experiences at Equal Citizens have given me hope for the future of American democracy, by showing me that there are common-sense solutions to the faults in our election system with bipartisan appeal.
 All that is missing is the political will to make them happen.
 This fall, when I canvass for the midterm elections, I will use my newfound understanding of the democracy movement and its momentum to empower disaffected voters who do not plan to vote because they do not think their voices matter in American politics.”

 Adam Eichen is Equal Citizens’ Communications Strategist.

-Daniel Holt is an Equal Citizens research intern and rising sophomore at Wesleyan College.
+Danny Holt is an Equal Citizens research intern and rising sophomore at Wesleyan College.
 He is a prospective Anthropology major.